 CITY COUNCIL PASSES LOT NEXT DOOR ORDINANCE

 During the Neighborhood Recovery Planning process, residents of the 43 flooded neighborhoods worked hard to devise plans that reflected their recovery needs.
 As most of you will remember, a lot of emphasis was placed on infrastructure and economic development.
+High efficiency and visibility are just two of many advantages of business process management.

 Another important aspect of the final plans was the recommendations regarding housing policies and initiatives.
 One of those initiatives was the “Lot Next Door” program.
 On April 19, 2007, the City Council passed the “Lot Next Door” ordinance sponsored by Councilmember Cynthia Willard-Lewis, by unanimous vote.